NREL/FRISM/input_file/input_file.md

 Mock-up input files are created for carrier operation, which includes outputs from shipment assignment to carrier.
 Each carrier has a list of jobs (pickup, delivery, or pickup and delivery) that has to be completed within a day.

-dictionary.csv: description of variables for each file carrier_mock_up.csv: carrier(fleet) identifier vehicle_type_mock_up.csv: vehicle charateristics in the freight system
+dictionary.csv: description of variables for each file\n carrier_mock_up.csv: carrier(fleet) identifier\n
+vehicle_type_mock_up.csv: vehicle charateristics in the freight system

 freight_vehicles_mock_up.csv: population of vehicles in the freight system